 Why EPA Supports CHP

-- Reduced total fossil fuel use
+- Reduced total fuel use

 - Reduced emissions of greenhouse gases and other air pollutants